robsann/ElasticStackLab/README.md

 # Threat Hunting with Elastic Stack 8 (XDR)
 This lab aims to explore Elastic Stack's detection and visualization capabilities by performing malicious tests on a Windows 10 machine.
-Using VirtualBox, a DHCP Server was created for an internal network with two virtual machines (VM): an Ubuntu Server (Elastic Host) and a Windows 10 (Victim).
+Using VirtualBox, a DHCP Server was created to provide IP addresses for an internal network with two virtual machines (VM): an Ubuntu Server (Elastic Host) and a Windows 10 (Victim).
 Both virtual machines have two network adapters, one connected to a NAT with internet access and the other to the internal network.
 The Elastic Stack 8 (XDR) was installed on the Ubuntu Server VM to detect malicious activity on the Windows 10 VM.
 The Elastic Agent was used to collect data from the victim's machine.

 ## Summary
 - Configured in VirtualBox an Internal Network with: